Before moving to our Nation’s Capital, check out the best neighborhoods in DC

 5. Shaw offers a winning combination of culture and entertainment

-It’s important to include Shaw when listing the best neighborhoods in DC.
+It’s important to include Shaw when listing the best Washington DC neighborhoods.
 You can find this hip and trendy neighborhood in Downtown Washington DC.
 Young professionals and artists love this area because it features gorgeous rowhouses, unique shops, incredible restaurants and plenty of spaces that host live music.
 The area also celebrates African American history.

 Fans of live music and nightlife will find that there are plenty of places to enjoy it.
 One of the most iconic places is 9:30 Club, which hosts rock and alternative musicians.
 When you step inside, you’ll notice that the warehouse-like space includes two levels, which makes it all the better for concertgoers.